YohanssenPardede/SoPan-Finder/README.md

 | C240DSX2669 | Rizki Zulfian Nasrul Muna | Universitas Mataram | Cloud Computing |
 | M350DSX0236 | Yohanssen Pradana Pardede | Universitas Sumatera Utara | Machine Learning |
 | M350DSY0442 | Nasywa Choiriana Safitri | Universitas Sumatera Utara | Machine Learning |

+### Branch
+Our repository has 3 branches: machine-learning to see the progress of machine learning. back-end_API to see the progress of Cloud Computing mobile-dev to see the progress of Mobile Developer